 Theatre, intrigue, and food?
 Heck yeah!
 This free option lets you throw in a little Harry Potter magic.
 This is a great opportunity to team up with your performing arts department and dazzle folks from both on- and off-campus.

 7. Grilled cheese party

 Grilled cheese can be done one hundred different ways (but that’s another list).
-Invite students to show off their culinary skills in this Top Chef-style event, but make sure to have some dairy-free options as well!
+Invite students to show off their culinary skills in this Top Chef-style event.
+And make sure to have some dairy-free and gluten-free options as well!

 8. Ice cream social

-We used to host an electricity-saving competition throughout all our residence halls, and at the end of the semester, we would throw a Ben & Jerry’s party (gotta love Vermont) for the winning hall to celebrate the winners.
+We used to host an electricity-saving competition throughout all our residence halls, and at the end of the semester, we would throw a Ben & Jerry’s party for the winning hall.

 9. Create a campus book club

 Get input from your literature department faculty and create a campus-wide book club!
-Create a theme for each semester and have a roundtable discussion to bring the books together.
+Establish a theme for each semester and have a roundtable discussion to bring the books together.

-Essential skill developed: Critical thinking, synthesis, and discussion skills
+Essential skills developed: Critical thinking, synthesis, and discussion skills

 10. Learn how to compost